SoheilBehravesh/BMMB852-FA25/wk04/README.md

 cat zikv_mr766_gene.gff | more
 ```
 ther is just one gene in the annotated file. the POLY gene starts from the nucleotide number 107 to 10366. this is a protein coding gene and encode genome polyprotein.
 This gene has 3419 aa. the protein encoded by this gene has different sections that each has its own function. for example, capsid protein C that its location is from 12 to 102, plays a role in virus budding and binding to the host cell membrane and also inhibit RNA silecing by interfering with host Dicer.
 Or envelope protein E binds to host cell receptors and mediates fusion between viral and cellular membrane.

-Following are the names of the protein that encoded by this POLY gene:
+Following is the names of the protein that encoded by this POLY gene:
 capsid protein C
 membrane glycoprotein precursor prM
 envelope protein E